What An Abundance Of House Spiders Says About Your Tyler Home

 Spiders don't chew their way into a home.
 They get in through entry points.
 If you have lots of spiders, especially big spiders, you probably have entry points.
 These are gaps, cracks, and holes in your foundation wall or exterior.
 They could be holes created by wood-destroying pests, as mentioned above, but they may also be gaps around windows, doors, pipes, wire conduit, exterior wall penetrations, and other structural issues that can occur without pest intervention.

-If you're seeing spiders or warning signs of spider activity in your Tyler Texas home, reach out to Innovative Pest Control.
-We can help you get control of spiders and reduce the populations of bugs and spiders enough so that you never see them in your common areas.
-Reach out to us today to schedule service and get started.
+If you're seeing spiders or warning signs of spider activity in your Tyler, TX home, reach out to Innovative Pest Control.
+We can help you get control of spiders and reduce their populations of bugs and spiders so that you never see them in your common areas.
+Contact us today to schedule spider control.